John Roberti

 Partners John Roberti and Alexandra Wald were joined by Hoyt K. Webb of Legrand North & Central America, Karine Faden Fiore of CHAT, and Alexander Wood of PepsiCo Inc. in this virtual DEI CLE presentation hosted in partnership with the Association of Corporate Counsel, Westchester and Southern Connecticut Chapter.
 The panel addressed compliance and accommodation issues as well as provided practical tips for fostering a supportive work environment.

-Partner John Roberti participated in the “Trying a Section 2 Case: Best Practices” panel discussion, which took place at the American Bar Association Section of Antitrust Law 71st Annual Spring Meeting.
+Partner John Roberti participated in the “Trying a Section 2 Case: Best Practices” panel discussion, which took place at the American Bar Association Antitrust Section's 71st Annual Spring Meeting.
 The panel addressed the particular challenges of trying a monopolization or attempt to monopolize case under Sherman Act Section 2.

 Kwaku Andoh and Bonnie J. Roe participated on the Association of Corporate Counsel Westchester-Southern Connecticut’s “Send Over Your Standard NDA” panel.
 During this presentation, they spoke about the legal and practical issues in negotiating non-disclosure agreements in the context of corporate transactions.